 BrightSource Energy Signs Record Solar Thermal Power Deal

 BrightSource Energy has much to be proud of lately.
 They were the focus of an article on Solar Thermal Energy in the June 4th print edition of The Economist magazine.
-BrightSource has also entered into a series of contracts with based Pacific Gas & Electric (PG&E) to supply 1,310 MW of solar thermal power beginning in 2012.
+BrightSource has also entered into a series of contracts with California based Pacific Gas & Electric (PG&E) to supply 1,310 MW of solar thermal power beginning in 2012.

 BrightSource will build and place in commercial operation each of its plants as quickly as permitting and infrastructure allow.
 All seven projects are expected to produce 3,666 gigawatt-hours of power each year, equal to the annual consumption of about 530,000 average homes.
 The first of these solar power plants, sized at 110 MW and located in Ivanpah, Calif., is contracted to begin operation in 2012.